 - tingling in the face, arms, or legs

 - temporary loss of vision

-When the pain of the headache begins, it’s referred to as the attack phase.
-Symptoms of the attack phase can last from a few hours to a few days, if left untreated.
+The third phase of a migraine episode is the headache phase.
+Symptoms of this phase can last from a few hours to a few days, if left untreated.
 The severity of symptoms varies from person to person.